agitter/single-cell-pseudotime/README.md

 Single cells, many algorithms.
 The goal of this page is to catalog the many algorithms that estimate pseudotimes for cells based on their gene expression levels.
+This problem is also referred to as single-cell trajectory inference or ordering.
 Ultimately, it will contain method names, software links, manuscript links, and brief comments on the particular strengths of each method.
 Initially, it seeks simply to list as many methods as possible.
 Some related methods not specifically designed for RNA-seq (e.g. mass cytometry) are